cyrilzakka/NameDrop/README.md

 # NameDrop
-Poor man's replica of iOS 17 NameDrop animation
+Water ripple effect written in SwiftUI/GLSL to replicate the NameDrop animation first demoed on iOS 17.